aws-samples/eks-workshop/content/beginner/115_sg-per-pod/40_sg_policy.md

 EoF
 ```

-As we can see if the pod has the label `app: green-pod` a security group will be attached to it.
+As we can see if, the pod has the label `app: green-pod` a security group will be attached to it.

 We can finally deploy it in specific `namespace`